 Other ideas?
 Set out a puzzle and have the younger sibling find all the straight-edged pieces while the older sibling puts it together.
 Pull out toys the older child had when he was his sibling’s age.
 Get him to talk about how much fun he had with them while he shows the younger child how to use them.
 Let them play board or card games, “things that are going to bring them around the table,” says Sanabria.

 Encourage them to build a fort, put on a play, dress up in old Halloween costumes or just goof around outside.

 “Playing outside ... is always easier than playing inside,” says Smith.
 “They all can find their place out there, on neutral territory.”

 Getting older and younger siblings to play together may take a little extra work at first, but it will pay off.
 After all, in my family, a world without “Julia’s Workout” would be a dark one indeed.

-This piece was originally published in 2009 and updated in 2017.
+Editor’s note: This article was originally published in 2009 and updated in 2019.